Dueesberch/FarmingSimulatorLauncher/manuals/manual_english.md

 A map must be selected at **Map**.

-The mod which should be used at the savegame can be selected at the list of available **Mods**.
+The mods which should be used at the savegame can be selected at the list of available **Mods**.
 The selection is done by:
 ***mouse click*** Only the clicked entry will be selected.
 Al already selected entries will be unselected.
 ***Ctrl + mouse click*** The selected entry will be additionally selected to the already selected.